shirisha-p-tech/AmazonAtlasBatch2/Day2_Design_Diagrams/README.md

 ### 3. Dashboard Activity Diagram
 Type: UML Activity Diagram
 Description:
-Represents the workflow of the dashboard application, including user login, device control, status viewing, and status changes.
+Represents the workflow of the dashboard application, including user registration, user login, device control, status viewing, and status changes etc.
 Shows decision points and the flow of activities for a typical user session.